 He stopped abruptly, then moved the fabric back.

 “Ah, there, there, that’s better,” she sighed.
 Iain could swear he felt a shudder under his fingers.
-Was she getting off on this?
-It certainly looked like it.
+It certainly looked like it she was getting off on this, which he figured could only be good.

 “Are you sure?”
-Iain asked, not at all certain, considering what he’d felt, even if he hoped it was what he though it was.
+Iain asked, not at all certain, considering what he’d felt, even if he hoped it was what he thought it was.